-The head is cast from AK6M2 aluminum alloy.
+The head is cast from aluminum alloy AK6M2.

-There are additional racks for mounting the axis of the rocker arms
+There are additional racks for fastening the rocker arm axle

 Removing and installing the cylinder head

-Remove the intermediate lever with the carburetor control rods, disconnect the vacuum brake booster hose
+Remove the intermediate lever with the carburetor control rods, disconnect the hose of the vacuum brake booster

 Disconnect the exhaust pipe from the exhaust manifold